LaunchCodeEducation/java-web-development/docs/_sources/chapters/unit-testing/junit.rst.txt

       assertEquals(10,10,.001);
    }

-Once written, you likely have one of two states in your IntelliJ environment now.
+Once written, you likely need to add these import statements at the top of your file:
-Either IntelliJ sensed which testing library you want to use and added the necessary import statements at the top of your class file.
-Or, IntelliJ flagged the ``@Test`` and ``assertEquals`` lines with red underlines, signalling to you the programmer to to add the necessary import statements.
-Aren't :ref:`IDEs <install-intellij>` wonderful?
-If IntelliJ has added the import statements for you, make sure they are the correct paths.
-Your import statements should look like:

 .. sourcecode:: java
    :linenos: